MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Converting-a-Database.md

 -->

-## <a name="convertv1extensions"></a>Task 1: Convert V1 Extensions to V2 extensions
-[!INCLUDE[d365_bus_cent_short_md.md](../developer/includes/d365_bus_cent_short_md.md)] does not support V1 extensions.
-If you are updating a [!INCLUDE[navnow](../developer/includes/navnow_md.md)] database that includes V1 extensions and you want to continue to use them, you have to convert them to V2 extensions.
-For more information, see [Converting Extensions V1 to Extensions V2](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-upgrade-v1-to-v2-overview).

-## Task 2: Preparing the Old Database
+## Task 1: Preparing the Old Database
 To convert the old database to a [!INCLUDE[d365_bus_cent_short_md.md](../developer/includes/d365_bus_cent_short_md.md)] database, the first task is to back up the old database and then prepare to convert it.

 > [!NOTE]